avisi-cloud/acloud-toolkit/docs/acloud-toolkit_volumes_migrate.md

   -p, --pvc string                name of the persitentvolumeclaim
-      --rclone-image string       Image used for the rclone migration tool (default "rclone/rclone:1.66.0") --rsync-image string        Image used for the rsync migration tool (default "registry.avisi.cloud/library/rsync:v1") -s, --storageClass string       name of the new storageclass -n, --target-namespace string   Namespace where the volume migrate job will be executed -t, --timeout int32             Timeout of the context in minutes (default 300)
+      --rclone-image string       Image used for the rclone migration tool (default "rclone/rclone:1.66.0") --rsync-image string        Image used for the rsync migration tool (default "registry.avisi.cloud/library/rsync:v1") -s, --storage-class string      name of the new storage class -n, --target-namespace string   Namespace where the volume migrate job will be executed -t, --timeout int32             Timeout of the context in minutes (default 300)
 ```